Go Back

 yaki udon

-Yaki Udon, Japanese stir-fried udon noodles seasoned with soy sauce and bonito flakes, has an addictive charm once you try it.
-Unlike udon noodle soup, it doesn't have any broth, allowing you to enjoy the udon noodles from a completely different perspective.
+Yaki Udon, Japanese stir-fried udon noodles seasoned with soy sauce and bonito flakes, has an addictive charm once you have tried it.
+Unlike udon noodle soup, it contains no broth, which allows you to enjoy the noodles from a completely different perspective.

 4.50 from 2 votes